NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     points stay close to original triangulated points.
 A positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
-It is suggested to use 0.1 to 0.5 divided by image gsd for the value.
+It is suggested to use here 0.1 to 0.5 divided by image gsd.
 Does not apply to GCP or points constrained by a DEM.
 This adds a robust cost function with the threshold given by ``--robust-threshold``.
-Set ``--camera-weight`` and other weights to 0 when using this.
+Set ``--camera-weight`` to 0 when using this.

 --rotation-weight <double (default: 0.0)>
     A higher weight will penalize more rotation deviations from the